PredixDev/px-list-ui-design/README.md

 The above classes adjust the padding on all sides of each `list-ui__item`.

-view the full API [here](https://predixdev.github.io/px-list-ui-design/)
+View the full API [here](https://predixdev.github.io/px-list-ui-design/)